xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 ## Afterword

 Yes, I know, configuring URL splitting is quite horrible, and you certainly shouldn't go through the hassle of doing it **unless** you really need it.
 Think of it as another tool in your toolbelt.
 And, believe me, I've run into mind-boggling issues while configuring the project myself.
 But in the end, it's a one-time thing that will help you get a more stable, more performant app in the end.
-And everytime you configure it it gets easier.
+And every time you configure it it gets easier.

 So don't be afraid if you don't understand everything that's going on.
 With time, you will.
 And if there's something that wasn't clear, feel free to leave a comment or an issue on the repo!
 I'm always open for feedback.